Minolta Mnd30-p image

 Specifications

-Maximum Aperture f/2.4
+Maximum Aperture 3.5 Millimeters

-Digital Zoom 36x
+Digital Zoom 4 x

-Screen Size 3 in
+Screen Size 3 Inches

 Color Purple